ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics workspace delete`
 {: #schematics-workspace-delete}

 Delete a workspace from the current region for your account.
-The deletion of your workspace does not remove any {{site.data.keyword.cloud_notm}} resources that you provisioned with this workspace.
+The deletion of your workspace does not remove any Cloud resources that you provisioned with this workspace.
 You can access and work with your resources from the {{site.data.keyword.cloud_notm}} dashboard directly, but you cannot use {{site.data.keyword.bplong_notm}} to manage your resources after you delete the workspace.
 {: shortdesc}

 Decide if you want to delete the workspace, any associated resources, or both.
 This action cannot be undone.
 If you remove the workspace and keep the resources, you need to manage the resources with the resource list or CLI.